 Soon the blood becomes more enticing than gold, so they kill everybody in their wake.

 McCarthy narrates the slaughters without taking delight in them, but he also doesn’t convict them.
 In between the killings, he squeezes in lyrical depictions of the sceneries of Arizona, Mexico, the desert, the forests, the mountains, the stars.

 And when you cool down a bit, taking in the scenery, there comes an attack at a camp, where the headhunters split the skulls of the babies in two.

 The mercenaries communicate using doublespeak and gestures, more savage than the ones they are hunting down.

 There is no salvation or catharsis.
 Only blood, the incessant line of blood which began when the first hominid crushed the skull of another one with the first tool, the gun.

-Man didn’t utilise the first tool he made to feed himself but to kill.
+Man didn’t utilise the first tool they made to feed themselves but to kill.

 “I got him since I was in the army”.

 “Did you join the army?”

 “Yes, but I thought that in the Netherlands…”